Geometrical representation of subshifts for primitive substitutions: Introduction and main results

 \section{Introduction and main results}

-In the seminal paper~\cite{Rauzy}, G. Rauzy constructed a geometrical representation of the subshift associated to some particular substitution.
+In the seminal paper~\cite{Rauzy}, G. Rauzy constructed a geometrical representation of the subshift associated with some particular substitution.
 He constructed a compact subset of $\R^2$ which is called now Rauzy fractal, and that tiles the plane and gives a measurable conjugacy between the subshift and a translation on the torus $\T^2$.
 It was generalized later by many people as Arnoux-Ito, see~\cite{AI}.

 For irreducible Pisot unit substitutions, it is conjectured that Rauzy fractals give a measurable conjugacy between the subshift and a translation on a torus.
-What is know is that it gives a finite extension of a translation of a torus:
+What is known is that it gives a finite extension of a torus translation:

-\begin{thm}[Host] Let $\sigma$ be an irreducible Pisot unimodular substitution over an alphabet of $d+1$ letters.
+\begin{thm}[Host, unpublished] Let $\sigma$ be an irreducible Pisot unimodular substitution over an alphabet of $d+1$ letters.
 Then the uniquely ergodic subshift $(\Omega_\sigma, S)$ is a finite extension of a translation on the torus $\T^d$. \end{thm}

 Recently, F. Durand and S. Petite gave a very interesting proof of this result in~\cite{durand-petite}.
 Their starting point is to construct a proper substitution whose subshift is conjugate to the subshift of the first substitution (see Theorem~\ref{thm:dp}).
-But this proprification doesn't preserve the irreducibility.
+But this construction doesn't preserve irreducibility.
 So they have to deal with reducible substitutions.
-Moreover, primitive reducible substitutions naturally arise from some dynamical systems (see for example the $9$-letters substitution in~\cite{ABB}, coming from an interval exchange transformation).
+Moreover, primitive reducible substitutions naturally arise from some dynamical systems (see for example the $9$-letter substitution in~\cite{ABB}, coming from an interval exchange transformation).

-We use the strategy of proof of F. Durand and S. Petite to extend Theorem~\ref{thm:host} to a large class of primitive pseudo-unimodular substitution:
+We use the strategy of the proof of F. Durand and S. Petite to extend Theorem~\ref{thm:host} to a large class of pseudo-unimodular substitutions, i.e. substitutions whose product of all non-zero eigenvalues of the incidence matrix equals $\pm1$.

 \begin{thm} Let $\sigma$ be a proper primitive pseudo-unimodular substitution.
 Assume that the Perron eigenvalue of the incidence matrix is a Pisot number $\beta$ of degree $d+1$.
 And assume that every generalized eigenvector for every other eigenvalue of modulus $\geq 1$, has sum zero.
 Then, the subshift $(\Omega_\sigma, S)$ is a finite extension of a minimal translation on the torus $\T^d$. \end{thm}